seattle-imtech/seattle-vr/hosting.md

 - Name of company / venue
 - Address

-A description of the event you'd like to host (hackathon, demo night, panel/presentation, etc.), details about your venue, and why you'd like to host (hiring, community outreach/support, etc.).
+A description of the event you'd like to host (hackathon, demo night, panel/presentation, etc), Why you'd like to host (hiring, community outreach/support, etc), and details about your venue.

-And anything else you think we should know.
+Just so we know how best we can work together.
 We'll get back to you shortly!
 ```